SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Knowledge-Discovery Stage

-We start with describing the $0^{th}$ iteration, the operation of which is slightly different than that of subsequent iterations in that whereas messages are exchanged only between input ports in all subsequent iterations, they are also between input ports and output ports in the $0^{th}$ iteration.
-We explain the operations carried out at output port $j$; those carried out at any other output port are identical.
-Suppose output port $j$ is paired with input port $i_r$ in the (red) full matching $S_r$ and with input port $i_g$ in the (green) full matching $S_g$.
+\movedHL{ We start with describing the $0^{th}$ iteration, the operation of which is slightly different than that of subsequent iterations in that whereas messages are exchanged only between input ports in all subsequent iterations, }\modifiedHL{ messages are also exchanged between input ports and output ports in the $0^{th}$ iteration.
+Suppose input port $i$ is paired with output port $o_r$ in the (red) full matching $S_r$ and with output port $o_g$ in the (green) full matching $S_g$.
 The $0^{th}$ iteration contains two rounds of message exchanges.
-In the first round, each output port $j$ sends a message to the input port $i_g$, informing it of the identity $i_r$ and the (red) weight of the edge $i_r \rightarrow j$ in the (red) matching $S_r$.
-Note that $\sigma(i_r) = i_g$ by the definition of $\sigma$.
-In the second round, the input port $i_g$ relays the following information to the input port $i_r$: $w_g(i_r\rightarrow i_g)$ and $w_r(i_r\rightarrow i_g)$.
-Clearly after this $0^{th}$ iteration, each input port $i$ learns about the knowledge sets $\phi^{(i)}_{0+}$ and $\phi^{(i)}_{0-}$.
+In the first round, input port $i$ receives from output port $o_r$ a message which includes the identity $\sigma(i)$ and the weight of edge $o_r\!\rightarrow \sigma(i)\!$, {\it i.e.,} the green weight of edge $i \!\rightarrow\! \sigma(i)$ (\autoref{kd:receive-0}).
+Note that input port $\sigma(i)$ is paired with $o_r$ in $S_g$, so $o_r$ knows the identity of $\sigma(i)$ and the weight of edge $o_r\!\rightarrow \sigma(i)\!$.
+With the newly received information, input port $i$ can calculate knowledge set $\phi_{0+}^{(i)}$ (\autoref{kd:phi-0}).
+For example, in this round, input port $3$ in~\autoref{fig: cycles-in-union} receives from output port $1$ the identity of input port $4$ and the weight, which is $5$, of edge $O_1\!\rightarrow\!I_4$.
+Similarly, in the second round, input port $i$ receives from output port $o_g$ a message which includes the identity $\sigma^{-1}(i)$ and the weight of edge $\sigma^{-1}(i)\!\rightarrow \!o_g$, {\it i.e.,} the red weight of edge $\sigma^{-1}(i) \!\rightarrow\! i$ (\autoref{kd:receive-0-minus}).
+Note that input port $\sigma^{-1}(i)$ is paired with $o_g$ in $S_r$.
+With the newly received information, input port $i$ can calculate knowledge set $\phi_{0-}^{(i)}$ (\autoref{kd:phi-0-minus}).
+For example, in this round, input port $3$ in~\autoref{fig: cycles-in-union} receives from output port $O_4$ the identity of input port $12$ and the weight, which is $0$, of edge $I_{12}\!\rightarrow\!O_4$.
+Therefore, after this $0^{th}$ iteration, each input port $i$ obtains the knowledge sets $\phi^{(i)}_{0+}$ and $\phi^{(i)}_{0-}$, or in other words, discovers $\sigma(i)$ and $\sigma^{-1}(i)$. }